Leko1705/Leko1705/README.md

 # Hi there 👋

 **I'm a Computer Science Student, who loves coding.
-My interests currently lie in topics like Agentic Workflows, Compiler technology and Sowtware Egineering.**
+My interests currently lie in topics of Agentic Workflows, Compiler technology and Sowtware Egineering.**

 ---